aws-samples/aws-iot-twinmaker-samples/src/modules/insights/README.md

 ## Summary

-The module provides a sample integration with simulation functionality via Maplesoft, as well as a sample integration with a pretrained machine learning model for anomaly detection.
+The module provides a sample integration with simulation functionality via Maplesoft, as well as a sample integration with a pretrained machine learning model for anomaly detection (using the sample data in the Cookie Factory).

 It deploys 2 stacks: